prests/web-core-modules/README.md

 - 🧱 Highly Composable Components
 - 🎨 Rich Design Systems (or bring your own!)

-Lunar, components design to be out of this world, aims to use the latest web standards for creating modern composable components.
+Lunar, components designed to be out of this world, aims to use the latest web standards for creating modern, composable, acessible, and CSP safe components.

 # Packages